 • Directory paths for Bicep templates and parameter files

-Together, these keys gave us a centralized control plane that allowed the same automation engine to work seamlessly across Azure clouds.
+Together, these keys gave us a centralized, environment-aware control plane that allowed the same automation engine to work seamlessly across multiple Azure clouds.

 We also needed a way to read, validate, and act on it during deployments.
-That’s where the Config Loader of our solution came in.
+That’s where the Configuration Manager of our solution came in.
 It loads the config.yaml, makes sure all the required values are present, and prepares the environment for what comes next.

 Under the hood, it provides a handful of critical methods: